1. Make your own ice-lollies

 2. Check your fridge

-Regularly defrost your fridge and freezer, as just a few centimetres of frost will make it work harder than it needs to.
+If you're going to make some lollies, it's a timely reminder to check your fridge/freezer.
+Regularly defrost them, as just a few centimetres of frost will make them work harder than they need to.

 While you are about it, check your fridge temperature.
 A fridge should operate at between 0 to 5 degrees C. Just a few degrees colder than necessary can increase energy consumption by up to 25%.